-Measure: Maintain knowledge about all aspects of the law that relate to death penalty cases.
+Outcome: Maintain current knowledge about all aspects of the law that relate to death penalty cases.
 Timely comply with changes in the laws that affect death penalty representation.
 Attend continuing legal education related to capital litigation.
-Study federal habeas opinions to learn of any alleged deficiencies in state court performance.
+Study federal habeas opinions to learn of any alleged deficiencies in our state court performance.